chaos-genius/chaosgenius-docs/docs/Data_Sources_Catalog/druid.md

 - Current usecase for <strong>Druid</strong> is with <strong>Roll-up</strong> enabled only.
 - Supports only `COUNT` and `SUM` aggregation.
 We have future plans for `MEAN` and `UNIQUE`.
-- We assume the name for the <strong>Count Column</strong> (that Druid creates when Roll-up is enabled) is `count`, this is  the default name that Druid assigns.
-We plan to make this a configurable parameter for datasources where preaggregation or materialised views are available.
+- Druid based KPIs require name for the <strong>Count Column</strong> for the rolled-up data (this column can also be proxy for count for the rolled-up data i.e. not representing the actual count), this is a configurable parameter and can be set in KPI definition while adding/editing a KPI.

 :::